27 Exercises to Improve Your Surfing (That You Can Do at Home)

-Surfing is a physically demanding activity, an amazing combination of strength, power, endurance, balance, flexibility, speed and mental toughness.
-It is incredibly fun, but if you want to tackle big waves and push yourself to the limit, your fitness levels should be up to par.
+Surfing is a physically (and mentally!) demanding activity, an amazing combination of strength, power, endurance, balance, flexibility, speed, and mental toughness.
+It is incredibly rewarding, but if you want to tackle bigger waves, your fitness level must be up to par.
 Even seasoned surfers who spend most of their time riding waves stick to specific on-land training and surf nutrition.

 Basic squats are a crucial surfing exercise.
 Even though many consider them leg exercises, they are in fact a full-body workout.
 The ankles, knees, hips, and spine support a heavy load when surfing, and they need to be strong as hell.

 Jump-squats – go down into a squat and from this position explosively jump as high as you can.